-3. All judging will take place prior to the opening of the Fair. solely from the records of the judge's book.
-Ribbons or exhibit Conversing with judges before or during judging is prohibited.
+3. All judging will take place prior to the opening of the Fair. will be mailed after the Fair.
+Please allow premium checks Conversing with judges before or during judging is prohibited.
 Decisions of the judges are final.

 4. Premiums will be awarded only when there are two or more entries in a class.
 Judges will award no premiums to inferior animals or items no matter the competition.